-Called Rasa Vidyam, looking for the limit to ones existence, the successful yogi or abhyasi (yoga practitioner) becoming adhikari finds the limitless.
+Called Rasa Vidyam – looking for the limit to existence, a successful yogi or abhyasi (yoga practitioner) being adhikari (one whose mind is ready and prepared mind) discovers the limitless.

-As a conscious human being you are already the raw power of sun and moon (Yin and Yang) the primal force of nature in the human body.
-Harnessing the dynamic flow called Swara स्वर – everything in your life becomes beautifully synchronistic.
+As a conscious human being, you already are the raw naked power of sun and moon (Yin and Yang) appearing as the primal force of nature in human form.
+Harnessing the subtle Swara स्वर – you find everything in your life becomes beautifully synchronistic.

-The secret of how to keep the nadhis (Pingalam, Idam & Sushumna) pure and full of power has always been kept by the Siddhas.
+Keeping the nadhis pure and powerful, full of magnetic dynamism is the secret that has always been kept by the Siddhas.

 Thousand year old Siddha Palm leaf manuscripts describing the 4448 diseases of man and their 4448 cures